DeLorean Motor Company: DeLorean

 A DeLorean was prominently featured in the 1985 film Back to the Future and its two sequels, in which it was converted into a time machine.
-The DeLorean time machine entered popular culture and played a major role in the popularity of the model.
+The DeLorean time machine entered popular culture and played a major role in the continued popularity of the model.

 Concepts

 DMC-24

-The DMC-24 was a proposal for a 4-seater sedan car retaining the general shape and gull-wing doors of the DeLorean.
+The DMC-24 was a proposal for a 4-seater sedan retaining the general shape and gull-wing doors of the DeLorean.
 Several designs were drafted.
 One design, a 2-door, had the doors and cabin of the DeLorean stretched to allow rear entry and rear seating.
 Another design had a separate set of rear doors.
-The 4- door design was produced as a rolling mock-up by ItalDesign, based on the Lancia Medusa concept car.
+The 4-door design was produced as a rolling mock-up by ItalDesign, based on the Lancia Medusa concept car.
 The bill for the ItalDesign version was unpaid by DMC, and ItalDesign modified it to become the Lamborghini Marco Polo concept car.

 DMC-44

 The DMC-44 was a proposal for a lightweight 4×4 off-road vehicle using the drivetrain and other components from the Polski Fiat 126p.
 The design is similar to the French Lohr Fardier paratrooper utility vehicle and DeLorean brought one to their headquarters for study.
 A tubular steel frame prototype was produced, and the company produced a promotional video to attract investors to the project.
 There would have been two versions; one a dedicated off-roader, the other road legal.